psipred/s4pred/README.md

 - `-t2`,`--outfmt2`
     - Save output with a 2nd format, where the first is provided by `-t`, Either: ss2, fas, or horiz (default; None).
 The default of `None` leads to no second file format being saved unless it is explicitly provided.

+- `-p`,`--prefix`
+    - Use the supplied prefix for output filenames, rather than stdout (default; None), overriding any of the naming decided by the relevant above options.

 ### Output Formats